gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-sales-doc-with-credit-block-service/README.md

 # @sap/cloud-sdk-vdm-sales-doc-with-credit-block-service

-This package contains the OData VDM for the [Sales Doc With Credit Block Service](https://api.sap.com/api/API_SLS_DOC_WITH_CREDIT_BLOCK) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Sales Doc With Credit Block Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Sales Credit Management Integration (SAP_COM_0325).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/4f/6bd74343554c3cbaa43df5ff34363d/frameset.htm).

 ### Helpful Links